 Is it a public or privately held MLM company?

 A publicly traded company listed on the stock market is required to disclose their earnings report every 3 months.
-This makes it lot easier to see how well the company is doing financially, including whether it’s growing or in decline.
+This makes it lot easier to see how well the company is doing financially, including whether it’s growing or struggling.

-Do you genuinely believe in the products or services?
+Do you genuinely believe in the company’s products or services?

 Exactly.
 You can’t.

-Stay away from MLM companies who have ridiculous or unproven product claims.
-Legit products will be backed by scientific studies, clinical trials, and/or the most important proof: real-world results.
+Legit products will be backed by scientific studies, clinical trials, and the most important proof: real-world results.

-And there’s no better guinea pig for your MLM business than yourself.
+Tip: There’s no better guinea pig for your MLM product or service than yourself.

 Is there a huge demand for the product or service?

-Related to the question above, be wary of MLM companies offering products that are taking advantage of a temporary fad or the latest market craze.
+Related to the question above, be wary of direct selling companies offering products that are reaching market saturation or taking advantage of a temporary fad or the latest market craze.